tannershimanek/cs4230-software-testing/README.md

 ## Customer

-- A customer is issued a user id by the system.
+- A customer is issued a loan id by the system.
-- A customer has one savings accuont at all times.
+- A customer has one savings account at all times.
 - A customer can initiate a new loan. (max 3)
 - A customer can Deposit into savings any number of times each month.
 - A customer can Withdraw from savings any number of times each month.
 The customer cannot withdraw more than the amount in savings.